bmtwl/SoftDataDiode/README.md

 This will track the session state for the outgoing packets to your cloud server (1.2.3.4) and drop anything returning from this session on the ports that the senders are using (between 5005 and 5020 in this example).
 Perfect!
 Now that you have a tight rule to just catch the specfic traffic you're looking for, you can use a test script from the mitigations section below and watch the iptables counters with `iptables -v -n -L`.
 The counters should go up on the rule you specified if they're being caught.
 You can sanity check this with tcpdump or wireshark to see if _anything_ from the receiver is being seen on the sender side.
 As a side-note: tcpdump/libpcap sees packets before they hit the iptables firewall, so you may see the traffic even if its getting dropped, which is why looking at packet-counts for your rules is important.

-As cool as that is, we can probably just drop _all_ traffic returning from the cloud server:
+In addition, we can probably just drop _all_ traffic returning from the cloud server in a final catchall rule:

-    iptables -A INPUT --source 1.2.3.4 -j DROP
+    iptables -A INPUT --source 1.2.3.4 -j LOG --log-prefix "BACKPROPAGATION DROP: " --log-level 7 iptables -A INPUT --source 1.2.3.4 -j DROP

 #### Others
 Windows (and other host/agent firewalls) may be able to do something similar by positioning the return block rule at the top of the ruleset, but this requires further investigation.
 These will need to be verified and documented system-by-system.

+>[!CAUTION]
+>Be sure to harden your cloud server as much as possible!
+>
+>While we have been concentrating on ways in which we can prevent lateral movement, an attacker that gained access to the cloud server could also do nasty things like serve malware to users of the cloud server, use it as part of a botnet, use it as a spam host, mine crypto and many other things that you would not want to happen.

 #### Testing your Hardened Infrastruture
 The "hardening" folder in this repository includes scripts to test the ability of your infrastructure to repel attempts to backpropagate into the secure network.